 For the latest IR35 news, head to our hub

-Because limited companies have certain loopholes, such as paying directors or "employees" in dividends that have lower rates compared to salaries, a rising number of IT contractors were setting up on their own companies to take advantage of these benefits and minimise costs.
+Limited companies are embedded with loopholes, such as allowing directors or "employees" to be paid dividends that have lower tax rates compared to income tax.
+More and more IT contractors were, therefore, setting up their own companies to take advantage of these benefits and minimise costs.

-When ex-chancellor Gordon Brown introduced IR35, he wanted to use it to collect an extra 200 million in National Insurance payments a year.
-But this didn't meet its targets, and only 1.5 million was recouped per year between 2002/2003 and 2007/2008, according to a Professional Contractors Group Freedom of Information request.
+When ex-chancellor Gordon Brown introduced IR35, he set out to collect an extra £200 million in National Insurance contributions per year, but only £1.5 million was recouped per year between 2002/2003 and 2007/2008, according to a Professional Contractors Group Freedom of Information (FOI) request.

-Then, from this year, the government announced it would extend these reforms to the private sector, subject to a consultation.
-These changes are due to take effect from April 2020 but were delayed due to the COVID-19 pandemic.
+Then, the government announced it would extend these reforms to the private sector, subject to a lengthy consultation period.
+These changes were due to take effect from April 2020 but were delayed due to the COVID-19 pandemic.
 They finally came into force in April 2021.

-Whether a contractor is subject to IR35 is determined by the organisations hiring the contractor and the contractor themselves.
-They should both separately assess whether IR35 applies to the particular job or work they have been brought in to complete.
+Whether a contractor is subject to IR35 is determined by the organisations hiring the contractor, rather than the contractor themselves.
+They should both, however, separately assess whether IR35 applies to the particular job or work they have been brought in to complete.

 What makes things more complicated though, is that there isn't a set of formal guidelines either the organisation or the contractor can refer to in order to decide whether they should be considered an employee or a contractor.
 It's all down to discretions.
 However, if the contractor: